The Barnes Foundation Presents Isaac Julien: Once Again . . . (Statues Never Die)

 Poetic Cinema: Isaac Julien and the Sankofa Film and Video Collective

-Curated by Institute of Contemporary Art, University of Pennsylvania, Penn Live Arts at the Annenberg Center, and BlackStar Projects.
+Curated by Institute of Contemporary Art at the University of Pennsylvania, Penn Live Arts at the Annenberg Center, and BlackStar Projects.

-A programmatic series of three works, developed in concert with artist and filmmaker Isaac Julien, from the Sankofa Film and Video Collective screened in-person at Penn Live Arts at the Annenberg Center and the Prince Theater.
+A programmatic series of three works, developed in concert with artist and filmmaker Isaac Julien, from the Sankofa Film and Video Collective screened in-person at Penn Live Arts at the Annenberg Center.
 Each screening will be accompanied by a conversation between a scholar and artist or filmmaker providing context and building on the works presented.

 Guest speakers in conversation: Isaac Julien, artist and filmmaker; Kaja Silverman, Katherine Stein Sachs CW’69 and Keith L. Sachs W’67 Professor Emerita of Art History at the University of Pennsylvania; and Ja’Tovia Gary, artist and filmmaker.